 Check out our lowest priced sleeper selection, The Ava Tufted, below...

-I've taken back over our top picks for this crucial part of the home - the sofa/extra bed.
-I've slept on a lot of these in my day and the one REALLY GOOD thing I can tell you is how much better the technology around them has gotten.
+I've slept on a lot sofa beds and sleeper sofas in my day and the one REALLY GOOD thing I can tell you is how much better the technology around them has gotten.
 You really can get a good night's sleep and have a stylish sofa these days.
 So, without further ado, here are our top picks for 2015.
-NOTE: Your comments are crucial, so please do tell us your experience.
+(And, please leave your review for these or others in the comments.)

 A top solid bed offering from R&B that uses the American Leather mechanism, this is a great classic shape that will provide a perfect night's sleep.